panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 * Endpoint Implementation:

-For network devices along a path to utilize the flow label there needs to be a non-zero value value inserted in the field {{RFC6437}} at the sending endpoint.
+For network nodes along a path to utilize the flow label there needs to be a non-zero value value inserted in the field {{RFC6437}} at the sending endpoint.
 There needs to be an incentive for an endpoint to set an appropriate non-zero value.
 The value should appropriately reflect the level of aggregation the traffic expects to be provided by the network.
 However, this requires the stack  to know granularity at which flows should be identified (or conversely which flows should receive aggregated treatment), i.e., which packets carry the same flow label.
 Therefore, setting a non-zero value may result in additional choices that need to be made by an application developer.